earkevin11/Container-Apps-Container-Instances-Container-Registries/README.md

 # What are containers?
 - To understand what container security is, you must know what exactly a container is.

+Container image → the blueprint (what the app looks like)

+Container → a running instance of that image

+Container platform → the system that runs and manages containers

 - Container is a package of software and its dependencies.
 - Example: Think of a software container like a shipping container
 - The container holds everything for the item inside